 • Have you considered how both of your cultures view cross cultural marriages?
 Light skinned people marrying dark skinned people may be perfectly OK in Venezuela, but frowned upon in S. Korea.

 • Are you willing to face the possibility of being prejudiced against because of your spouse’s nationality or color?

 Growing up in another culture means that the gender role models for your children may not be what you would consider to be good role models.
-(Example: Machismo in Latin America, outspokenness in American women)
+(Examples are: Machismo in Latin America, and outspokenness in American women.)

 • Are you willing for your children to grow up with gender role models you don’t approve of?